how much weight should you use on your stabilizers?

 It's extremely common for archers to be shooting with mass weight that is too high for them; some reasons for that could be the initial steady aim or smooth sound.
 Or ego, but that can be worked on too.
 After all, increasing too much mass weight too fast can lead to worse shooting or injury in the long run.

 If you're finding it difficult to maintain your posture during your session, it could be a sign to remove an ounce or two.
-Whether you're beginning to lean backwards or it's your bow shoulder rising, these are some of the tells that your mass weight might be too high.
+Whether you're beginning to lean backwards or your bow shoulder rising, these are some of the tells that your mass weight might be too high.
 Your sight pin shouldn't be dragging you down, and your technique should still be strong after a 200 arrow session.

 adding weight